SuprLazr/Learning/Python/readme.md

-Placeholder to explain the contents of my Pythong learning and exercises.
+Placeholder to explain the contents of my Python learning and exercises.
+Contents include: